model-checking/kani/docs/src/tutorial-real-code.md

 1. Where complicated things happen with untrusted user input.
 These are often the critical "entry points" into the code.
-These are also places where you probably want to try fuzz testing.
+These are also places where you probably want to try other techniques (e.g., fuzz testing).

 2. Where `unsafe` is used extensively.
 These are often places where you'll already have concentrated a lot of tests.